-Surrounding the cove are little fish tavernas and rooms to stay, and little cafes for a fresh orange juice in the morning.
+Surrounding the cove are little fish tavernas and rooms to stay in and little cafes for fresh orange juice in the morning.
 There’s a beach at one end.
 If you want to get away from it all, this is where you go.

-A natura 200 protected area, this island, lagoon, and beach are a haven.
-Rare wildflowers clever the pure white dines of silky sand, whole the lagoon is actually pink, thanks to a rare coral in the sand here.
+A natural protected area, this island, lagoon, and beach are a haven.
+Rare wildflowers clever the pure white dines of silky sand; the whole lagoon is pink, thanks to a rare coral in the sand.

 Therisos Gorge and Therisos Village

 Directly outside of Chania ton is one of the loveliest drives of Crete.
 Therisos gorge, with its high walls and narrow road, borders a stream.
 After about 20 minutes, you arrive in the village of Therrisos.

 This is the town of the mother of Eleftherios Venizelos, the great statesman, and it played a huge role in the history of modern Crete.
 You’ll find a Museum of National Resistance as well as a Historical and Folklore Museum.
 But that is not why most people come to Therisos.